Online Submission and Review System (Updated September 2017)

 References: References must be double-spaced and numbered consecutively as they are cited using a superscript number.
 References first cited in a table or figure legend should be numbered so that they will be in sequence with references cited in the text at the point where the table or figure is first mentioned.
-List all authors when there are six or fewer; when there are seven or more, list the first three, followed by "et al." The following are sample references:
+List all authors when there are six or fewer; when there are seven or more, list the first three, followed by “et al.” The reference style follows the AMA format rather than the format of APA.
+The following are sample references:

 Numbered references to personal communications, unpublished data, or manuscripts either “in preparation” or “submitted for publication” are unacceptable.
 If essential, such material can be incorporated at the appropriate place in the text.

 Figures & Figure legends: Digital art should be created/scanned and saved and submitted as a TIFF (Tagged Image File Format) or JPEG (Joint Photographic Experts Group).
 PPT (Power Point) files will also be accepted.
 Brief and specific Legends must be submitted for all figures and should appear on a separate manuscript page after the references.

 Tables: Cite tables consecutively in the text, and number them in that order.
 Key each on a separate sheet, and include the table title, appropriate column heads, and explanatory legends (including definitions of any abbreviations used).
 Do not embed tables within the body of the manuscript.
 They should be self-explanatory and should supplement, rather than duplicate, the material in the text.
 Up to 5 figures and tables are allowed.